-AS/LA 3050 6.0 A Survey of Latin Literature.
+AS/LA 3050 6.0 Survey of Latin Literature.
 A survey of ancient Latin literature designed to supplement existing course offerings and to give students a sense of the range of Roman literary expression.

-AS/LA 3060 3.0 Roman Historians (formerly AS/LA 4020 6.0).
+AS/LA 3060 3.0 Roman Historians.
 A study of selected works by Roman historians such as Caesar, Livy and Tacitus.

 AS/LA 3070 3.0 Roman Rhetoric.
-The course examines the main principles of Roman rhetoric through a study in the original Latin of selected speeches of Cicero, speeches incorporated into other Roman prose texts, and passages from works of rhetorical theory.
+The course examines the main principles of Roman rhetoric through a study in the original Latin of selected speeches of Cicero, speeches incorporated into other Roman prose texts and passages from works of rhetorical theory.